Project-Sustain/ThreadedMongoDocumentProcessor/README.md

 ## Files
 ### errors.log
-- This file is automatically created when the program is run
+- This file is automatically created when the program is run _if_ any exceptions are caught
 - This is the log file for any `exceptions` that arise during document processing
 ### output.json
 - This file is automatically created when the program is run